-A few days later, when the hunter and the bear were sat together on a ledge they sensed movement in the foothills.
-“There, the split noses and top knots are coming for me.”
+A few days later, when the hunter and the bear were sitting together, on a ledge, they sensed movement in the foothills.
+“There, the split noses and top-knots are coming for me.”
 He paused.
-“When they have killed me they will drag me outside, skin me and cut up my body.
+“When they have killed me, they will drag me outside, skin me and cut up my body.
 You must cover my spilt blood with leaves.
-When they take you away, look back and you will see something.”
-The hunter gave him a confused look but nodded as the men’s dogs found them.
-Barking into the air, the bear and the hunter retreated into the cave,
+When they take you away, look back, and you will see something.”
+The hunter gave him a confused look, but nodded, as the men”s dogs found them, barking into the air.
+The bear and the hunter retreated into the cave,

 “When you return, you must be left alone.
 In solitude you must remain for seven days and seven nights.
-Without sustenance you must remain.
-There can be no exceptions…” The bear said as the men slew him with many arrows.
+Without sustenance, you must remain.
+There can be no exceptions…” The bear said, as the men slew him, with many arrows.

-Stumbling he collapsed near the entrance, the hunter watching motionless.
-As alone he watched them drag the bear’s corpse out into the light, skin it and cut it up into quarters.
+Stumbling, he collapsed near the entrance, the hunter watching motionless.
+Alone, he watched them drag the bear”s corpse out into the light, skin it and cut it up into quarters.

-All packed up the men made to leave, but one of the dogs sniffing near the entrance of the cave began to bark sharply.
-The hunter felt the air splinter as a shower of arrows shattered against the walls.
-Crying out he ran towards them.
+All packed up, the men made to leave, but one of the dogs, sniffing near the entrance of the cave, began to bark sharply.
+The hunter felt the air splinter, as a shower of arrows shattered against the walls.
+Crying out, he ran towards them.
 At first they recoiled, but then they saw the eyes of their old companion.

 Each man took a load of bear meat before starting for home.
-However, the hunter paused to pile leaves over the soil still wet with the bear’s blood.
-As the men disappeared the hunter glanced back to see the slain bear rise from the earth, and with a shimmer of leaves padded off into the mountains.
+However, the hunter paused, to pile leaves over the soil, still wet with the bear”s blood.
+As the men disappeared, the hunter glanced back, to see the slain bear rise from the earth and, with a shimmer of leaves, pad off into the mountains.

-The group descended away towards the lakes of the south.
-A hawk hovering overhead as the hunter turned to the men and repeated the words of the bear.
-The men agreed and took him to a wattle and daub house set aside from the others.
+The group descended away, towards the lakes of the south.
+A hawk hovered overhead, as the hunter turned to the men, and repeated the words of the bear.
+The men agreed, and took him to a wattle and daub house, set aside from the others.

-From that moment on the hunter remained in the solitude that would reclaim the bear nature, and bestow his human nature on him once more.
-However, soon his wife discovered the truth.
-The men tried to protect the hunter, but his wife begged so hard that they pointed her towards the hut.
+From that moment on, the hunter remained in the solitude, that would reclaim the bear nature, and bestow his human nature on him once more.
+However, soon, his wife discovered the truth.
+The men tried to protect the hunter, but his wife begged so hard, that they pointed her towards the hut.

-And so, on the fifth day the hunter went home with his wife, but later that night, he died.
-For the bear nature had not left him, and he could not exist in the liminal space between bear and man.
-The medicine bear had known that had he fasted alone for the seven days and seven nights, he would have become a man again and would have lived.
+And so, on the fifth day, the hunter went home with his wife but, later that night, he died.
+For, the bear nature had not left him, and he could not exist in the liminal space between bear and man.
+The medicine-bear had known that, had he fasted alone, for the seven days and seven nights, he would have become a man again, and would have lived.

 Throwing the Bones